 Scout Finch from ‘To Kill A Mockingbird’

-Scout Finch is not a stereotypical dependent daughter, neither her father Atticus Finch fit the protective and strong father prototype.
+Scout Finch from To Kill a Mockingbird by Harper Lee is not a stereotypical dependent daughter, neither her father Atticus Finch fit the protective and strong father prototype.
 She is enthusiastic on learning about the life, humans and their behaviour.
 She knows how to deal with life in one’s own unique manner.

 Prompt nature and straightforward inquisitiveness of Scout intrigue Atticus.
 He frequently discusses mature topics with Scout in the most matter-of-fact manner.
 This has made Scout a sensible human being who’s growing up to think for herself.
 Scout is one of the most ideal daughters from literature.